-Restrictions and Limitations For multiple applications, do not exceed a cumulative total of 4 lb ai of pendimethalin per acre in any one-crop season.
-Do not harvest alfalfa forage or hay less than 28 days after applying 2 lb ai or less of pendimethalin 3.8L.

-Do not harvest alfalfa forage or hay less than 50 days after applying pendimethalin 3.3L.
+Restrictions and Limitations.
+Do not exceed 4 lb ai of pendimethalin per acre in a single application.
+For multiple applications, do not exceed a cumulative total of 4 lb ai of pendimethalin per acre in any one-crop season.
+Do not harvest alfalfa forage or hay less than 14 days for Prowl H20 or AquaPen.
+Do not harvest alfalfa forage or hay less than 50 days for 3.3L.
+Do not harvest alfalfa forage or hay less than 28 days after applying Satellite Flex or Hydrocap at 2 lb ai or less of pendimethalin or less than 50 days after applying more than 2 lb ai of pendimethalin.
 Do not utilize the 28-day preharvest interval for alfalfa hay more than once per cropping season.
 Some stunting and chlorosis of the alfalfa may occur with postemergence applications.
 Applications made after the alfalfa exceeds 6 inches in height may result in poor weed control because of possible reduced spray coverage to the soil.

-PURSUIT, PRAXIS, IMAZETHAPYR or THUNDER (imazethapyr) Site of Action: 2
+IMAZETHAPYR PRODUCTS (imazethapyr) Site of Action: 2

-3-6 oz Pursuit, Praxis, Imazethapyr or Thunder 2L (0.047-0.094 lb ai)
+3-6 oz Pursuit, Praxis, Pemix, Imazethapyr, Thunder or Tronido 2L (0.047-0.094 lb ai)